 So/ Singapore offers great value as well as boutique 5-star luxury in the center of Singapore, and their rooftop infinity pool is fabulous!

 4. Capella Singapore

 Capella Singapore is a tranquil beachfront oasis on Sentosa Island, is ten minutes from downtown Singapore.
-It is also a small and boutique luxury hotel with just 112 rooms.
-Inspired by Tanah Merah’s Malay translation red earth, the resort blends Singapore’s colonial heritage with modern designs.
+It is also a small boutique luxury hotel with just 112 rooms.
+Inspired by Tanah Merah’s Malay translation, red earth, the resort blends Singapore’s colonial heritage with modern designs.

-The 112 guestrooms, suites, villas, and manors are decorated by renowned interior designer Jaya Ibrahim.
+Renowned interior designer Jaya Ibrahim decorated the 112 guestrooms, suites, villas, and manors.
 Here, you can swim in one of three cascading pools, sunbathe alongside the lush greenery, get pampered in the award-winning Auriga spa, or dine at Cassia for Chinese cuisine or at The Knolls for Mediterranean flavors.

 Reminiscent of the Cuban island bars of the 1950s and 60s, Bob’s Bar joins Old World charm and classicism with New World sensuality and elegance.
 Relax indoors and enjoy full-bodied spirits and wines, or step outdoors to the Terrace and recline in the tropical glow of the setting sun.

 Undisputedly, Singapore’s most exclusive and beautiful golf club, Sentosa Golf Club, is the home to not one but two of the most scenic yet challenging golf courses in the region – Serapong and Tanjong.
 Guests of Capella Singapore will have preferential access to the world-class, members-only Sentosa Golf Club.